anilpiparaiya/BlogEase/README.md

 ## Getting Started

-To get started with NoteTakingApp, follow these simple steps:
+To get started with Blog App, follow these simple steps:

 1. Clone this repository to your local machine:
    ```bash